5 Insurance Mistakes New Texas Homebuyers Make (and How to Avoid Them)

 This is a subtitle for your new post

 Buying a home is exciting, especially in Texas where the real estate market continues to attract new residents from across the country.
-But in the rush to close, many first-time homebuyers make insurance mistakes that can cost them thousands down the road.

 Here are the five most common insurance mistakes we see at TAP Insurance, and how to avoid every one of them.